Ruffles Logo

 Ruffles LogoRuffles Logo PNG

 The Ruffles logo is one of those that has retained its identity over the years.
-Redesigns over different periods have only slightly altered the key concept of the company’s positioning and the style of the logo creation.
+Redesigns over different periods have only slightly altered the core concept of the company’s positioning and the logo’s style.
 The visual aspect has gained new colors and become more attractive with each modification.

 Ruffles: Brand overview

-Elmer Doolin, the founder of the Frito Company, chose to develop a new variety of potato chips in 1958, which marked the beginning of the Ruffles saga.
+Elmer Doolin, the founder of Frito Company, developed a new variety of potato chips in 1958, marking the beginning of the Ruffles saga.
 The goal was to create chips with a ridged surface to set them apart from standard flat chips and increase market appeal.

 Because of the chips’ distinctive wavy shape, reminiscent of ruffles on apparel, the name “Ruffles” was chosen.
 The chips’ unusual shape gave them a standout appearance and increased their durability for dipping without shattering.